flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 This button's default position is pushed in and guarded.

-To release it the crew pushes it in, and it pops out.
+To release it, the crew pushes it in, and it pops out.
 This sends a signal to the respective engine to:

 - stop aural fire warning.
 - arm the fire extinguisher squibs.